JacksonHacker/hw1_python/README.md

 # Test your code

 Tests have been provided for you in the `src/test/python/edu/arizona/cs/test_q5.py` file.
-To run all the provided tests, run the ``pytest`` script from the parent directory containing `src/` or any of its subdirectories
+To run all the provided tests, just type/run  ``pytest`` from command line from the directory containing `src/` or any of its subdirectories

 If your code passes the test case, you will see output like:
 ```